itgotousa/msp/README.md

-# msp
+# What is MSP?

-MSP is a tiny viewer to view markdown + svg + png files, and this is where its name come from.
+MSP is a tiny and open-sourced viewer to view markdown + svg + png files, and this is where its name come from.
+It has the same effects just like what you see the *.md file from github.com.

 It is a native application developed in C/C++, and it has dependency with nothing else beside the OS itself.